graalvm/workshops/native-image/graalvm-native-image-quick-start/README.md

 To make our application code use `log4j`, you will need to open the `ListDir.java` file in a code editor and uncomment a few lines.

-1. Open the `ListDir.java` file using Vim, or your editor of choice:
+1. Open the `ListDir.java` file using your editor of choice:

     ![](images/RMIL_Technology_Laptop_Bark_RGB_50.png#input)
     ```bash
     vim src/main/java/oracle/ListDir.java
     ```

-2. Type `i` to switch into the insert mode, so that you can start editing the file.

-3. Go through and uncomment the various lines that add the imports and the logging code.
+2Go through and uncomment the various lines that add the imports and the logging code.
 Uncomment the following lines:

    ![](images/RMIL_Technology_Laptop_Bark_RGB_50.png#input)
     ```java